 Five duplex cabins rest beneath the giant pine trees at Camp Bighorn, each with a front porch.
-Bunk beds sleep 7-10 per room and guests must provide their own bedding.
+Bunk beds sleep 7-10 per room, and guests are asked to bring along their favorite pillow and bedding.

 1 building, 8 rooms, 2 shared bathrooms and 64 beds total

 These have been constructed within the frame of a renovated farm building, and each room is equipped with bunk beds and cabinet storage.
-Rooms sleep up to 8 people and guests must provide their own bedding.
+Rooms sleep up to 8 people and guests are asked to bring along their favorite pillow and bedding.

 Five RV/Camper spaces are available on-site with both water and electrical hookups.
 These spaces are surrounded by trees and sit just beneath the mountains.
 If you plan to bring an RV or camper, please call ahead to make a reservation as soon as possible.
 Sites tend to book quickly.

-Note: grey water disposal is not available at Camp Bighorn
+Note: Grey water disposal is only available at three of the five spots.

-- Static ropes courses (high and low courses)
+- Aerial Adventure Park (high and low ropes courses)

 National Bison Range

-Located 30 minutes away, the National Bison Range is a National Wildlife Refuge established in 1908 to provide a sanctuary for the American bison.
-The NBR is one of the oldest National Wildlife Refuges in the United States.
-The size of the bison herd at the NBR is relatively small, numbering between 350 and 500.
-Today, the refuge serves as the central point for bison research in the United States.
+The National Bison Range (30 minutes) is a National Wildlife Refuge established in 1908 to provide a sanctuary for the American bison.
+The NBR is one of the oldest National Wildlife Refuges in the United States, with a herd numbering between 350 and 500 that serves as the central point for bison research in the United States.